ChRe777/TheGoodOnes/README.md

 ### Fuchsia OS (Google)

+Fuchsia is a capability-based operating system currently being developed by Google.
+It first became known to the public when the project appeared on GitHub in August 2016 without any official announcement.
+In contrast to prior Google-developed operating systems such as Chrome OS and Android, which are based on Linux kernels, Fuchsia is based on a new microkernel called **"Zircon"**, derived from **"Little Kernel"**,[1][2] a small operating system intended for embedded systems, which was developed by *Travis Geiselbrecht*, a creator of the *NewOS* kernel used by *Haiku OS*.

 ### Little Kernel

 LK (Little Kernel) is a tiny operating system suited for small embedded devices, bootloaders, and other environments where OS primitives like threads, mutexes, and timers are needed, but there’s a desire to keep things small and lightweight.
 On embedded ARM platforms the core of LK is typically 15-20 KB.